 I raised the question of whether the events scared people.
-This question stemmed from a recent online discussion where someone had questioned the Guy Fawkes masks.
+In a recent online discussion, someone had questioned the Guy Fawkes masks.

 Mesfin said he didn’t consider that objection reasonable.
 Maybe it would be scary if the masked activists were in an alleyway, he said, but not in the middle of Seoul with people around.